genome/ptero-apis/workflow.md

 Success:

 - HTTP 200 (OK)
-    - complete detail
-- HTTP 206 (Partial Content)
-    - abbreviated content (see below)
+    - body may have abbreviated content depending on options (see below)

 Errors: